tim93422/gs-register-facebook-app/README.md

-Getting Started Registering an Application with Facebook
+Getting Started: Registering an Application with Facebook
 ========================================================
 This Getting Started guide will walk you through the steps of registering an application to integrate with Facebook.